ForwardMeansGo/Shoot-To-Kill/docs/project_index.md

 - Enemy pathfinding is simple horizontal chase.
 - No knockback for player or enemies yet.
 - Player invulnerability visual feedback not yet implemented.
+- Shop system not yet implemented (bartender interaction exists but no shop logic).
+- Save/load system not yet implemented (currencies and XP are session-only).
+- Gold and essence are currently permanent (no reset on death, as intended for now) (gold maybe changed to per run).

 ---